PablitoBueno/prototypeBot/README.md

 ## Usage

 1. Upload the `prototypeBot.ino` sketch to your Arduino UNO.
-2. Connect motors, ultrasonic sensors, IR receiver, LEDs, and LCD according to the pin mapping above.
+2. Connect motors, ultrasonic sensors, IR receiver, and LCD according to the pin mapping above.
 3. Provide power:
    - 5V for logic.
    - Separate battery for motors (recommended).